Sirius-ashwak/Palm-Arca/README.md

-# Cactus
+# Palm Arca

-Cactus is a comprehensive platform for tracking, managing, and verifying datasets and models on IPFS/Filecoin using Lighthouse.
+Palm Arca is a comprehensive platform for tracking, managing, and verifying datasets and models on IPFS/Filecoin using Lighthouse.
 It provides a robust solution for data lineage tracking, verification, and licensing management in AI/ML workflows.

 ## Features